If you, or someone you know, has been diagnosed with cancer, the Waikato/Bay of Plenty Cancer Society is here to help.

 Our supportive care nurses work in communities across our region to support people throughout Bay of Plenty, Coromandel, King Country, Rotorua, Taupō, Thames, Tūrangi and Waikato.

-Our nurses are also available to provide information, advice and support via phone and email at every level.
+Our nurses are available to provide information, advice and support via phone and email at every alert level.

 Transport to treatment is available with precautions in place.
 All clients will be screened prior to their drive.